Skip to main content

 Outpatient Medicine Block Schedule

-For PGY-II/III residents: For every 6-weeks of inpatient, elective and/or vacation time, you will have 2 weeks of dedicated blocks in the Outpatient Center (6+2).
-Yale medical students also rotate in the Outpatient Center and are supervised directly by faculty.
+For PGY II/III residents: For every six weeks of inpatient, elective and/or vacation time, residents have a dedicated 2-week block in the Outpatient Center (6+2).
+Yale medical students also rotate in the Outpatient Center and are supervised directly by faculty

 Electronic Medical Records